chirayupatel/ios-vanilla/README.md

 ### Code Implementation

-First import the relevant SDK into your project:
+First import the relevant SDKs into your project:

 ```swift
 import FlybitsKernelSDK